 The work angle is the torch's forward-backward angle with respect to the work piece.
 The proper work angle produces a nice bead shape, eliminates undercutting, inconsistent penetration, poor gas shielding, and produces final welds of higher quality.

-Good level of control Less control over the weld over the weld pool, even pool, and more spatters with the flat weld
+Good level of control Less con over the weld pool, even pool, and with the flat weld